AmaanK2/vision-radar/README.md

 ###Run the following commands:
 - Make sure to have python and pip3 installed beforehand.
-- Make sure that you have a version older than python 3.10 installed since onnxruntime is not supported with the newest version of python. python 3.9 is a good option
+- Make sure that you have a version older than python 3.10 installed since onnxruntime is not supported with the newest version of python.
+Python 3.9 is a good option and do not forget to change the base interpreter to this python version on your IDE of choice.

 Install the required packages:
 - pip3 install onnxruntime